-It may be partially related to a boost in locker room morale (which may be the case with the Raiders judging from some of the reports out there) but likely has more to do with positive changes a new coach will implement.
+It may be partially related to a boost in locker room morale (which may have been the case with the Raiders judging from some of the reports out there) but likely has more to do with positive changes a new coach will implement.

 And most importantly, these teams can give fresh looks that the opponent doesn’t have tape on.
 The element of surprise, if you will.

-The Raiders take on the Denver Broncos at Mile High in Rich Bisaccia’s first game as head coach on October 17.
-At the time of this writing, Las Vegas sits as a consensus +3.5 underdog against the Broncos.
+The Raiders beat the Broncos 34-24 in Rich Bisaccia’s first game as head coach on Oct.
+17. Las Vegas closed as a 5-point underdog.

-Over the past 30 years, teams that fired their coach mid-season went 48% ATS in their remaining games.
+Over the past 30 years (not including this season), teams that fired their coach mid-season went 48% ATS in their remaining games.
 While an improvement over their ATS record prior to the coaching change, 48% won’t fill your stockings on Christmas.